Blubell26/giuliapacciotti.com/_posts/2026-07-20-what-unschooling-teaches.md

 Supporting a child's boundary is easy to talk about and hard to do, especially the moment they turn it on you.
 In my experience, that's exactly where most parents hesitate.
 We want cooperation.
 When a child pushes back, it can read as defiance.

 It isn't defiance.
 It's development.
+And an act from us is required.

 We need to understand when our own freedom is actually touched, and when it isn't, and act accordingly.
 If it isn't touched, we let the kid do their thing.
-Have their moment.
+Have their moment of discovery or expression.

 If it is, we contain or redirect depending on age.
 That's it.
 That's the whole mechanism.

+A kid writing on the walls, screaming through the house, or leaving a mess behind isn’t the mirror of what happy and free looks like, he needs us to meet him there as it touches our freedom too, the freedom to not spend an hour cleaning up or repainting something we didn’t choose to have marked.
+To assert: You can do this, but you take the consequence with you otherwise it is not acceptable, or the actual removal from the situation, depending on age, it's not punishment.
+That’s just what it means for two people’s freedom to exist in the same space.
+And we need to treat our kids as capable to understand this.

 These are boundaries, not rules imposed for their own sake, but a live read of where one person's freedom ends and another's begins.